MrForExample/FlexiSyncMVD/README.md

 </table>

 ## Description of How the System Works

-The **Server Texture Pipeline** extends the capabilities of FlexiSyncMVD by adding a server-side API to process texture generation requests asynchronously.
-The system operates as follows:

 1. **Input Processing**: Users submit requests via a RESTful API (e.g., `POST /texture`) with parameters such as mesh file name, text prompt, model type (SD1.5 or SDXL), and various configuration options (e.g., steps, conditioning type, seed).
 The input mesh is typically retrieved from an S3 bucket.